Skip to main content

 The prototypes define the specifications of acceptable values related to monitoring detections or therapy directives.

 These prototypes are nothing but JSON Schema that are applied to monitoring detections or therapy directives to validate the respective values.
-These prototypes are defined at the microservice configuration level.
+These prototypes can be defined at the microservice configuration level and/or retrieved from the CRUD service or a generic HTTP service returning an array of valid prototypes.

 The prototypes should be used to validate the doctor directives or patient detections and ensure they are reliable, in particular to prevent human errors when submitting values read from a medical device.